deekrishn/itinerary-calculator/README.md

 ***Given the above flight network***

-Cheapest itinerary with a maximum of 1 stop (layover) from San Fransisco to Frankfurt is the from San Fransisco -> Atlanta -> Frankfurt, costing 900.
-However, if we increase the number of stops to 2, we can get a cheaper route from San Fransisco -> Boston -> Paris -> Frankfurt, costing 600.
+Cheapest itinerary with a maximum of 1 stop (layover) from San Francisco to Frankfurt is the from San Francisco -> Atlanta -> Frankfurt, costing 900.
+However, if we increase the number of stops to 2, we can get a cheaper route from San Francisco -> Boston -> Paris -> Frankfurt, costing 600.

 # Usage